Zankoku-Okuno/unicoder/README.md

  * Whitespace or dot is needed after any replacement. `\lambda(x)` is not replaced with `λ(x)`.
 Use `\lambda.(x)` in this case, and the dot will gladly disappear.
+ * Beware of adding names like `n` or `t` in your config file.
+If you are using a language that isn't esoteric, you will probably change the meaning of your code.
+ * It _is_ still possible to mess up strings.
+For example, `"\neq."` → `"≠"` instead of being equivalent to `"\n" ++ "eq."`.
+I conjecture that there is no way to solve this problem without sacrificing idempotence.
  * When a replacement is made at the end of a file, a newline is added.
 This really shouldn't hurt anything, which is exactly when you know unicoder will in fact hurt something.
- * Beware of adding names like `n` or `t` in your config file.
-If you are using a language that isn't esoteric, you will probably change the meaning of your code.
  * I've made no attempt to ensure safety, other than using Haskell.
 Make backups if you are wary (and you editor doesn't already).